Sam-Kamali/mtm6302-capstone-kama0104/README.md

 Using font awesome for the fb, twitter and instagram icon.

 using input type=date to put as a select a date and using webkit to make it responsive.
 Not sure how to make it look like the one designed as the original UI.

+part-4

+signed up in the API NASA website and got a specific key. using that, I could fetch image data for selected date and display it on the website.

+By using fetch() requesting the api for the image data and using the response.json to convert the data to js object to be able to display on the site.

+Once the images were fetched they were in different sizes, so i gave them classes to style them in css.

+Using different functions, I saved the images in local storage to favorite and it displays even after refreshing